 For an injured third party to succeed in a claim for personal injuries or property damage against a commercial establishment or social host, the injured third party must file a lawsuit alleging negligence by the establishment or the social host.
 While presenting a case in court, the injured third-party may cite the violation of liquor control laws by the establishment or the social host.

 In the State of Mississippi, each motor vehicle must be covered by an insurance policy that includes liability coverage of the following amounts for all damages resulting from an accident:

-For information about insurance in Mississippi, see the State of Mississippi Auto Insurance Consumer Guide.
+For information, see the State of Mississippi Auto Insurance Consumer Guide.

 Comparative Negligence (51% Rule)

 In Mississippi, the victim in a car accident can sue the negligent driver for compensation.
 The victim’s liability in causing the accident, their comparative negligence, affects the amount of compensation the victim receives.

 If the victim contributed less than 51% of the negligence that caused the accident, then their compensation is reduced by the amount they contributed to the accident.Title 11-7-15